 Two weeks before the end of the quarter, students are given an Honor Code Self-Evaluation Form, asking them to reflect on how well they embody the standards of the Honor Code.
 The dean of students uses these evaluations and input from the deans to create an initial list of potential Honor Code recipients, which is then presented to the academic staff.

-After the principal and dean of students meet with the academic staff to receive input, specific students may warrant additional input, so they solicit feedback from staff members have interactions with those students in other settings, such as Job Training, the kitchen, in a discipleship relationship, etc. The administrative committee makes the final determination regarding Honor Code recipients and the areas awarded to students.
+After the principal and dean of students meet with the academic staff to receive input, specific students may warrant additional input, so they solicit feedback from staff members who have interactions with those students in other settings, such as Job Training, the kitchen, in a discipleship relationship, etc. The administrative committee makes the final determination regarding Honor Code recipients and the areas awarded to students.

-Honor code is presented by the president at the last chapel or final event at the end of each quarter.
+The honor code is presented by the president at the last chapel or final event at the end of each quarter.

 Areas of Honor Code

 - Has learned to accept the correction of adults or immediate supervisors in a positive way, without complaining or arguing.
 The student asks questions for further clarification but does so in an appropriate way and at the appropriate time.

 - Addresses authority with their proper title of respect (e.g., Mr., Mrs. Miss, Dean, President, Teacher, Coach).
 They do not use nicknames, other than to abbreviate names that are either very long or difficult to say, which are established with general staff agreement.

 - Addresses authority with appropriate body language and tone of voice (e.g., looks at the person in authority as they speak to them, does not roll eyes, or show other visible physical signs of disrespect).